⭐️ Decoding OpenAI Evals

 The eval logs are located at /tmp/evallogs and different log files are created for each evaluation run.

-We could go through the text file in an editor, or there are open source projects like Zeno which help us visualise these logs and analyse them better.
+We could go through the text file in an editor, or there are open-source projects like Zeno that help us visualize these logs and analyze them better.

 Using custom completion functions